-3.3 Explaining the reaction to macroeconomic news
+1.3 Explaining the reaction to macroeconomic news:

-To answer the question of what explain the stock reaction to macroeconomic news, we use the three components calculated above (news about future excess returns, $\tilde{e}^y{t+1}$ , news about future dividends, $\tilde{e}^d{t+1}$ , and news about futures real interest rates, $\tilde{e}^r{t+1}$ ) and regress these variables on macroeconomic surprise from January, 1996 to December, 2007.
+To answer the question of what explain the stock reaction to macroeconomic news, I use the three components calculated above (news about future excess returns, $\tilde{e}{t+1}^{y}$ , news about future dividends, $\tilde{e}{t+1}^{d}$ , and news about futures real interest rates, $\tilde{e}{t+1}^{r}$ ) and regress these variables on macroeconomic surprise from 1996:1 to 2007:126.
 This allows us to determine the sources of the reaction.

 The results from the regression appear in table III.
 Only three macroeconomic announcements appear to have an impact at least on one component: unemployment rate, Consumer price index and housing starts.
-The table shows that unexpected positive surprise in the unemployment rate causes a cut in the term of future excess return and in future dividends.
-The opposite reaction is observed from the housing start indicator.
-The consumer price index appears to have an impact on future excess retruns and future interest rates.
-These results show that surprises from real estate indicators are observed by investors as information about future cash flows and therefore affect both dividends and future excess returns.
-They however have no significant effect on real interest rates.
-On the other hand, inflation surprises affect not only the future cash flows, but also real interest rates.
-This result does not confirm our assumption on section 1, but is in line with Rigobon and Sack (2006).
+The table shows that unexpected positive surprise in the unemployment rate causes a cut on the term of future excess return and in future dividends.
+The opposite reaction is observed from the housing starts indicator.
+The consumer price index appears to have an impact on the three components.
+These results show that surprises from real estate indicators are observed by investors as information about future cash flows and therefore they affect both dividends and future excess returns but they don't have a significant effect on real interest rates.
+On the other hand, inflation's surprises affect not only the future cash flows, but also real interest rates.
+This result doesn't confirm my assumption on section 1, but is in line with Rigobon and Sack (2006).
+This may be due to the difference on data frequency and can be explained by the fact that the inflation surprise has an immediate positive impact on stock returns but this effect disappear when using monthly data.
+Investors seem to react positively to inflation surprise, but the positive reaction is short lived.